UniversalDependencies/docs/_pcm-dep/parataxis-conj.md

 ### Parallel constructions

+Parallel constructions are a special case of juxtaposed clauses, in which a single syntactic pattern is repeated several times.
 Parallel constructions often appear in Naija for sequential constructions.

 ~~~ conllu
 # visual-style 4 8 parataxis:conj	color:blue